IoT, Smart Sensors and Cold‑Chain MonitoringWhy Caribbean Supply Chains Continue to Lose Value

 This apparent contradiction reflects a broader pattern observed in transport and logistics systems globally: technology adoption alone does not guarantee operational improvement.

-The Food and Agriculture Organization of the United Nations (FAO) has highlighted that food loss in cold chains is most likely to occur during handling, storage, and transport transitions, i.e. points at which responsibility shifts between actors and accountability becomes diffused (FAO, 2023).
+The Food and Agriculture Organization of the United Nations (FAO) has highlighted that food loss in cold chains is most likely to occur during handling, storage, and transport transitions, i.e. points at which responsibility shifts between actors and accountability becomes diffused (FAO, 2022).
 Importantly, FAO’s analysis emphasises that losses are not caused solely by technical gaps, but by failures in governance, coordination, and decision-making frameworks.
-Sensors may detect temperature excursions, but institutions often lack the authority, protocols, or incentives required to act on that information in a timely and effective manner.
+Sensors may detect temperature excursions, but institutions often lack the coordinated protocols, data‑sharing arrangements, and decision‑making frameworks needed to act on sensor data in real time.

 Watch Short Video